 Kampung Daun is a beautiful mutli layered restaurant where you can dine amidst nature.
 There are many dining huts (attap houses) perfect for large groups, big family reunions, etc each with their own privacy behind lush greenery and waterfalls.

 Lembang is a small floating market selling food and Indonesian snacks in picturesque wooden boats.
 The market is much smaller than similar ones in Bangkok or Thailand and roughly 1-2 hours from Bandung.

-We spent a day at The Hong Community, a family friendly center with countless games and activities that keeps traditional Sudanese folk lore alive.
+We spent a day at The Hong Community, a family friendly center with countless games and activities that keeps traditional Sundanese folk lore alive.
 Most of the games are played in groups or use organic materials like bamboo.
 Check availability and more info here.

 6. Attend a Saung Angklung Udjo Concert

-Saung Udjo is a museum dedicated to the Angklung, a Sudanese instrument made from bamboo.
+Saung Udjo is a museum dedicated to the Angklung, a Sundanese instrument made from bamboo.
 Each one angklung produces one chord or note when shaken so a full “orchestra” is composed of many many angklung.
 Picture a hanging xylophone if you will!

 The Udjo museum has unique evening concert performances which are a fun, interactive and family friendly experience.
 The show begins with a shadow puppet performance, part of Indonesia's cultural heritage, incorporates local children singing and dancing and ends with an audience-contributed orchestra performance.

 Personally the beginning started off “okay” for me but by the end, I loved the orchestra part!
 It was fun playing out songs with the entire audience using the unique instruments.
 Check this out if you want an immersive cultural experience.